 To keep things simple, though, residential properties are for residing and commercial properties are for conducting business.

 In the real estate mortgage industry, any property that has four units or fewer is considered residential and qualifies for a conventional home mortgage.
 Conversely, any property that has five units or more is considered commercial and would require a commercial loan.

 When it comes to house hacking, if you acquired a residential property that was between 2-4 units, you could qualify for a conventional residential mortgage, even though this is technically an income-producing asset.

-This is actually a big deal because these loans are relatively easy to acquire and there are a lot of low-money-down options, like the 3.5% FHA loan, and other “down payment assistance” programs, that, if you qualify for, could have you securing a mortgage for little to nothing out of pocket.
+This is actually a big deal because these loans are relatively easy to acquire, and there are a lot of low money-down options.
+This includes the 3.5% FHA loan and other “down payment assistance” programs.
+If you qualify for these, you could secure a mortgage for little to nothing out of pocket.

 What’s more, if you bought the property at the right price, you could potentially live in one of the units and have the rents from the others cover most, if not all, of the monthly mortgage, insurance, and property taxes.